pelithne/k8s/workshop.md

 # 1. Kubernetes Workshop

-This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes, including how to design CI/CD pipelines.
+This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kubernetes, including how to design CI/CD pipelines.

 You will go through the following steps to complete the workshop: